Mark Setterstrom: Professional career

-Pre-draft

-St. Louis Rams

-He was drafted by the Rams in the seventh round of the 2006 NFL Draft.
+Setterstrom was selected by the Rams in the seventh round of the 2006 NFL draft with the 242nd overall pick.
 He signed a three-year $1.08 million contract with the Rams on July 22, 2006.
 In his rookie season with St. Louis, Setterstrom appeared in seven games, starting six of those at left guard.
 In 2007, he opened the season as starter at left guard, starting the first three games of the season before suffering a season-ending knee injury in Week 3 and he was placed on reserve/injured list 9/26/2007.
 Also he missed all of the 2008 season with knee injuries but was re-signed by the Rams to one-year deal during the 2009 off-season.
 Setterstrom was not tendered a contract by the Rams following the 2010 season, making him a free agent.